Learning Rate Curriculum: Experiments

 {\bf Text preprocessing.} For the text classification experiments with BERT, we lowercase all words and add the classification token ([CLS]) at the start of the input sequence.
 We add the separator token ([SEP]) to delimit sentences.
 For the LSTM network, we lowercase all words and replace them with indexes from vocabularies constructed from the training set.
 The input sequence length is limited to $512$ tokens for BERT and $200$ tokens for LSTM.

-{\bf Speech preprocessing.} We transform each audio sample into a time-frequency matrix by computing the discrete Short Time Fourier Transform (STFT) with $N_x$ FFT points, using a Hamming window of length $L$ and a hop size $R$.
+{\bf Speech preprocessing.} The speech preprocessing steps are carried out following \citet{Ristea-ARXIV-2022}.
+We thus transform each audio sample into a time-frequency matrix by computing the discrete Short Time Fourier Transform (STFT) with $N_x$ FFT points, using a Hamming window of length $L$ and a hop size $R$.
 For CREMA-D, we first standardize all audio clips to a fixed dimension of $4$ seconds by padding or clipping the samples.
 Then, we apply the STFT with $N_x=1024$, $R=64$ and a window size of $L=512$.
 For ESC-50, we keep the same values for $N_x$ and $L$, but we increase the hop size to $R = 128$.
 Next, for each STFT, we compute the square root of the magnitude and map the values to $128$ Mel bins.
 The result is converted to a logarithmic scale and normalized to the interval $[0, 1]$.
-Furthermore, in all our speech classification experiments, we use the following data augmentation methods: noise perturbation, time shifting, speed perturbation, mix-up and SpecAugment \cite{Park-INTERSPEECH-2019}.
-The speech preprocessing steps are carried out following Ristea et al.~\cite{Ristea-ARXIV-2022}.
+Furthermore, in all our speech classification experiments, we use the following data augmentation methods: noise perturbation, time shifting, speed perturbation, mix-up and SpecAugment \citep{Park-INTERSPEECH-2019}.